 Art and Design is a relevant subject for many creative careers.
 There are creative opportunities in film and TV, fashion and design, graphics, architecture and fine art.
 More House School has excellent connections with all the major London colleges and helps pupils with their applications to art foundation courses.
-In recent years, More House pupils have been accepted onto all of the major London Foundation courses and we currently have alumni studying degree courses at Central Saint Martins, Chelsea, Bournemouth and Kingston.
+In recent years, More House pupils have been accepted onto all of the major London Foundation courses and recent alumni have joined degree courses at Central Saint Martins, Chelsea, Bournemouth, Kingston and Salford.